Make Sure All Copays Count

 Does copay assistance increase the use of expensive medications?

+No!
 For conditions such as bleeding disorders, no generic and no low-cost alternatives exist.
 And health insurers still have control of what treatments patients can access, using their traditional tools of formulary design, prior authorization, etc. Patients must still gain approval from the insurer to gain access to the medication at issue.

 What happens when copay assistance is not allowed to count?